nsrr/nfs-documentation/pages/README.md

 ### PSG Collection

 Electroencephalography (EEG) was performed using a SOMNOtouch recorder (SOMNOmedics GmbH, Randersacker, Germany) from two channels (C3 and C4 in the international 10–20 system) referenced to the contralateral mastoids.
-The common ground and reference electrodes were placed at Cz and FPz.
+The common ground and reference electrodes were placed at FPz and Cz.
 Electrooculography (EOG) and submental electromyography (EMG) were also used.
 Impedance was kept below 5 kΩ for EEG electrodes and below 10 kΩ for EOG and EMG electrodes.
 Signals were sampled at 256 Hz and filtered between 0.2 and 35 Hz for EEG and between 0.2 and 10 Hz for EOG.

 ### PSG Scoring